swatkats04/Data_Engineering-Capstone_Project-1/README.md

 ### Data Analysis

-After completing the database , do the required analysis and open the [`Program Files`](/Program Files/) and run the hive.hql to do the anlysis.
+After completing the database , do the required analysis and open the 'Program Files' and run the hive.hql to do the anlysis.